10 Must-See Northland Attractions: Photo Locations in New Zealand

 All the beautiful shades of blue at Houhora Heads.

-If you’d like to read more about my day tour to Cape Reinga, you can here.
+If you’d like to read more about my day tour to Cape Reinga, click 1 Amazing Tour to Cape Reinga, New Zealand.

-If you take a 21-minute drive north of Paihia, it will take you to Kerikeri.
+If you take a 21-minute drive north of Paihia, you will arrive in Kerikeri.
 Known as the fruit bowl of Northland, this small town has plenty to offer the visitor.

 The Stone Store and Kemp House are both from the early white settlement in New Zealand.
-Here you can learn all about white settlement and the effect it had on the local Maori.
+Here, you can learn all about white settlement and its impact on the local Maori.

-Stone Store and Kemp House from the other side of Kerikeri River.
+Stone Store and Kemp House are on the other side of the Kerikeri River.

-There is also nature in abundance in this area, with two walks to take in the waterfalls located here.
+There is also abundant nature in this area, with two walks that lead to the waterfalls here.

 One track takes in Rainbow Falls and Wharepuku Falls.
 If you start from the Stone Store end, you will reach Wharepuku Falls first, then Rainbow Falls.